ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 When the client sends a `textDocument/hover` request, the server responds with information about a given position in a text-document.

-This is useful to give inexperienced users documentation about how some constructs work:
+This is useful to give inexperienced users a documentation about how some constructs work:

  ![](img/examples/hover-filter.png)